 New Publication: Storytelling Beyond the Screen

-New publication ‘Storytelling Beyond the Screen’ by Filmby Aarhus, VIA Film & Transmedia and Create Converge offers insights into the current state of the digital visual industry, and explores what the future holds for digital storytelling.
+New publication ‘Storytelling Beyond the Screen’ by Filmby Aarhus, VIA Film & Transmedia and Create Converge offers insights into the current state of the digital visual industry, and explores what the future holds for storytelling.

 ‘Storytelling Beyond the Screen’ is published in collaboration between Filmby Aarhus, VIA Film & Transmedia and EU Interreg North Sea Region VB-programme Create Converge.
 The purpose of the book is to give insights into the digital visual industry and offer the reader a look into the future of digital storytelling.